joagr/WeeGP/README.md

 This closely follows Riccardo's java code, so that this rust version can easily be compared with the java version.
 I will do some variation on this, but as a separate fork.

+Please see Riccardo's web page for an overview and usage notes.